 While search engines use hundreds of signals to determine how any particular web page should rank for a given search phrase query, all of those signals feed into two primary measures: relevance and authority.

 Relevance is principally determined by content and other site-wide or on-page factors.
 For example, on a search for information about a specific breed of dog, a page devoted to that breed would typically be deemed more relevant than a page about dogs in general.
 And a page on site solely focused on dogs would likely be judged by the search engines to be more relevant than a page on a site about domestic pets, or animals in general.

 Authority is predominantly determined by the quantity and quality of external links to a site.
 One common technique for building links in the past was to submit a website to hundreds of general online directories.
-The major search engines have now caught on to this tactic, however, and discount links from low-quality directories to the point where they are nearly worthless.
+The major search engines have now caught on to this tactic, however, and discount links from low-quality directories to the point where they are worthless (or possibly even harmful).